rust-lang/book/src/ch17-05-streams.md

 can use the `map` helper method to transform the `intervals` into a string.
 Second, we need to match the `Timeout` from `messages`.
 Since we do not actually *want* a timeout for `intervals`, though, we can just create a timeout which is longer than the other durations we are using.
-Here, we create a 10-second time out with `Duration::from_secs(10)`.
-Finally, we need to make `merged` both mutable, so that the `while let` loop’s `next` calls can iterate through the stream, and pinned, so that it is safe to do so.
+Here, we create a 10-second timeout with `Duration::from_secs(10)`.
+Finally, we need to make `stream` mutable, so that the `while let` loop’s `next` calls can iterate through the stream, and pin it so that it is safe to do so.

 <!-- We cannot directly test this one, because it never stops. -->